Concordance homomorphisms from knot Floer homology: Introduction

 \section{Introduction}

 The signature of the symmetrized Seifert matrix gives a knot invariant $\sigma(K)$ satisfying a number of basic properties~\cite{Murasugi}: it is additive under connected sums, it changes in a controlled manner under crossing changes, and it gives a lower bound on the genus of a slice surface.
-Similarly-behaved invariants have been constructed using more recently-defined invariants, such as knot Floer homology (the invariant~$\tau(K)$~\cite{FourBall,RasmussenThesis}), Khovanov homology (Rasmussen's $s$ invariant~\cite{Jake}), and the absolute grading on Heegaard Floer homology of the double branched cover of a knot (see~\cite{ManolescuOwens}).
+Levine and Tristram~\cite{Tristram} extend this invariant to a one-parameter family of knot invariants $\sigma_{\omega}$ indexed by points $\omega$ on the unit circle.
+More recently, knot invariants whose properties are similar to those of $\sigma$ have been constructed using techniques such as knot Floer homology, resulting in the invariant~$\tau(K)$~\cite{FourBall,RasmussenThesis}; and Khovanov homology, resulting in Rasmussen's $s$ invariant~\cite{Jake}.
+While $\sigma$ and $\sigma_\omega$ bound the topological slice genus, the newer invariants often give better bounds for the smooth slice genus.

-The goal of the present paper is to give a one-parameter family $\{\Upsilon_K(t)\}_{t\in [0,2]}$ (\emph{upsilon of $K$ at $t$}) of knot invariants which behave similarly.
-These invariants can be extracted from the filtered knot Floer complex.
-They are similar to, and indeed inspired by, the work of Jen Hom~\cite{JenHomInfinitelyGenerated}.
+The goal of the present paper is to use methods of knot Floer homology to construct a one-parameter family of knot invariants $\{\Upsilon_K(t)\}_{t\in [0,2]}$, \emph{upsilon of $K$ at $t$}, which fit together to give a real-valued function $\Upsilon _K\colon [0,2]\to {\mathbb {R}}$.
+These invariants are additive under connected sums, they behave in a controlled manner under crossing changes, and they give lower bounds on the smooth slice genus.
+This invariant is extracted from the filtered knot Floer complex, and it is similar to, and indeed inspired by, the work of Jen Hom~\cite{JenHomInfinitelyGenerated}.
 (For a comparison of $\Upsilon $ to~\cite{JenHomInfinitelyGenerated}, see Section~\ref{sec:furtherformal}.)